 Speex is an open-source voice codec suitable for use in Voice over IP (VoIP) type applications.
 This document describes the payload format for Speex generated bit streams within an RTP packet.
-Also included here are the necessary details for the use of Speex with the Session Description Protocol (SDP) and a preliminary method of using Speex within H.323 applications.
+Also included here are the necessary details for the use of Speex with the Session Description Protocol (SDP).

-Herlein, et al. Expires October 3, 2005 [Page 1] Internet-Draft draft-herlein-speex-rtp-profile-02 April 2005
+Herlein, e et al. Expires October 24, 2007 ge 2] Internet-I Draft Speex April 2007